EFPrefix/EFQRCode/README.md

 4. It is recommended to test the QRCode image before put it into use;
 5. You can contact me if there is any problem, both `Issue` and `Pull request` are welcome.

-PS of PS：I wish you can click the `Star` button if this tool is useful for you, thanks, QAQ...
+PS of PS: I wish you can click the `Star` button if this tool is useful for you, thanks, QAQ...

 ## Author